michaelgraemeshort/michaelgraemeshort.github.io/_posts/2022-08-16-decorators.md

 Now, `add(2, 3)` invokes `multiply(2)(add)(2, 3)`.
 That's three sets of parentheses, so you're going to need three functions nested within each other.

-- `multiply` must take one argument (the multiplier) and return a function
+- `multiply` must take one argument (the multiplier) and return a function.
-- That function must take one argument (the function `add` in this case) and return another function
+- That function must take one argument (the function `add` in this case) and return yet another function.
-- That function must take the arguments (2 and 3) passed to `add` and return their sum, multiplied (in this case, by 2)
+- That function must take the arguments (2 and 3) passed to `add` and return their sum, multiplied (in this case, by 2).

-We can therefore define `multiply` as follows:
+We can therefore build `multiply` as follows:

 ```python
 def multiply(multiplier):